Mouse near Idaho home in winter, illustrating winter rodent prevention

 Several factors affect trap success: mice may become trap-shy after failed captures, bait may become stale, trap placement may not align with travel patterns, or the population may exceed what traps can handle.
 Professional assessment can identify why DIY efforts aren't working.

-Rodent control costs vary based on the extent of infestation and exclusion needs.
-Our service starts at $49 for assessment and initial treatment, with follow-up visits as needed.
-Exclusion work is quoted separately based on scope.
+Rodent control costs depend on the size of the infestation and how much exclusion work the home needs.
+Our quarterly plan starts at $49 for the initial service (for subscription customers), then $119 per visit for homes up to 2,500 sq ft.
+One-time visits start at $200.
+Exclusion work (sealing entry points) is quoted separately based on what we find.

 No. Despite widespread marketing, ultrasonic and electromagnetic pest repellent devices have been consistently shown in scientific studies to be ineffective against rodents.
 Physical exclusion and professional trapping remain the proven approaches.